 🏕️ SaaS Product Survival Prepping

 Product development has simply never been more important.
-Over the next few months, your product team is going to need to be working around the clock to increase the value proposition of your SaaS product as the wallets of existing users begin to tighten.
+Your team is possibly going to organize more virtual team meetings and work around the clock to increase the value proposition of your SaaS product as the wallets of existing users begin to tighten.

 Innovation is the key to fighting an economic downturn and your product team is going to play a crucial role in taking your product forward.
 However, this abrupt shift from working in a physical office to various remote locations, not to mention new employee onboarding too, is undoubtedly going to have disrupted the progress of SaaS teams.
 So, how can you get back up on your feet?

 Maintaining a strong level of communication with your remote working team is vital to productivity.
 In some recent research, it was found that highly-engaged and motivated teams show 21% greater profitability - you simply cannot afford for your product team to be in any way prevented or slowed down during this incredibly uncertain time.